Bandits of El Dorado

 Bandits of El Dorado is a 1949 American Western film directed by Ray Nazarro and written by Barry Shipman.
 The film stars Charles Starrett, George J. Lewis, Fred F. Sears, John Dehner, Clayton Moore and Smiley Burnette.
 The film was released on October 20, 1949, by Columbia Pictures.
+This was the forty-first of 65 films in the Durango Kid series.